flotob/CGSamplePlugin/docs/sidequests-research.md

 ## 3. Admin Experience (Wizard & Step Configuration)

-The admin UI for managing Sidequests will be integrated into the existing `StepEditor`.
+The admin UI for managing Sidequests will be integrated into the existing `StepEditor` via a modal experience.

 ### UI in Step Editor (`StepEditor.tsx`)
--   **New Section:** A dedicated "Sidequests" section within the step configuration area.
+-   **New Section:** A dedicated "Sidequests" accordion item within the step configuration area.
+-   **Trigger Button:** This accordion item will contain a button, e.g., "Manage Sidequests".
+-   **Optional Summary:** A brief summary might be displayed here, like "3 sidequests attached" or a list of the first few titles.
+(Further detail for this summary can be decided during UI implementation).
+-   **Modal Invocation:** Clicking the "Manage Sidequests" button will open the `SidequestsLibraryModal.tsx`.

+### `SidequestsLibraryModal.tsx` (New Modal Component)
+This modal is the central hub for managing all sidequests associated with a specific step.
+-   **Invocation:** Opened from `StepEditor.tsx`.
--   **Management:**
+-   **Content:**
-    *   An "Add New Sidequest" button.
-    *   A list displaying existing sidequests for the current step.
-Each item in the list should show the sidequest's title, type, and provide "Edit" and "Delete" buttons.
+    *   Displays a list of all existing sidequests for the current step using `SidequestAdminListItem.tsx` components.
-    *   **Reordering:** Implement drag-and-drop functionality for the list of sidequests to allow admins to set the `display_order`.
+    *   Supports drag-and-drop reordering of these items.
+    *   Includes an "Add New Sidequest" button.
+    *   When creating a new sidequest or editing an existing one, the `SidequestForm.tsx` will be rendered (likely within this same modal, perhaps replacing the list view or in a sub-section).
+-   **Data:** Fetches and manages its own list of sidequests via React Query hooks.

-### Sidequest Creation/Editing Form (Modal or Inline)
+### Sidequest Creation/Editing Form (`SidequestForm.tsx`)
-This form will appear when an admin adds a new sidequest or edits an existing one.
+This form will appear when an admin adds a new sidequest (via the "Add New" button in `SidequestsLibraryModal`) or edits an existing one (via the "Edit" button on a `SidequestAdminListItem` within the modal).
+-   **Rendering Context:** Rendered inside `SidequestsLibraryModal.tsx`.
 -   **Fields:**
     *   `Title` (text input, required)
     *   `Description` (textarea, optional)
-    *   `Image URL` (text input, optional for MVP). *Future: Could integrate with `ImageLibraryModal`.*
+    *   `Image`: A button to "Choose or Generate Image" which will open the `ImageLibraryModal`.
+A preview of the selected image will be shown.
+The `image_url` itself will be stored.
     *   `Sidequest Type` (dropdown/radio buttons: "YouTube", "Link", "Markdown", required)
 -   **Conditional `Content Payload` Input (based on `Sidequest Type`):**
     *   **YouTube:** Text input for "YouTube Video URL".
 Validation for valid YouTube URL format.